 We have a written policy on granting equity awards.
-The policy provides the authority for granting awards, the procedure for granting awards.
+The policy provides the authority and the procedure for granting awards.
 The Compensation Committee has the authority to make all equity awards to employees of the Company.
-In addition, within certain limitations, the Compensation Committee may delegate authority to our CEO to make awards to employees below the senior vice president level.
+In addition, within certain limitations, the Compensation Committee may delegate authority to our CEO to make awards to employees below the named executive officer level.

-While stock options have not been granted since fiscal year 2010, the exercise price of stock options is always no less than the closing price of our stock on the grant date.
+Our policy requires that the exercise price of stock options is always no less than the closing price of our stock on the grant date.
 Subject to applicable local law, the grant date for equity awards to all eligible participants, including our named executive officers, is on the first business day after the grant approval date that our stock trading window is open and that is not otherwise within our stock trading blackout policy.
 These procedures provide assurance that the grant dates are not being manipulated to result in an exercise price that is favorable to us or our employees.

-Hedging Prohibition
+Hedging and Pledging Prohibition

-We do not permit our employees to hedge their economic exposures to our common stock that they own by engaging in transactions involving puts, calls, or other derivative securities, or zero-cost collars, or forward sales contracts, or buying on margin, or pledging shares as collateral for a loan.
+We do not permit our employees to hedge their economic exposures to our common stock that they own by engaging in transactions involving puts, calls, or other derivative securities, zero-cost collars, forward sales contracts, or buying on margin or pledging shares as collateral for a loan.